Pages from the book, "The Philosophy and Science of Health"--Dr.

 make significant penetration into the food markets of America.
 Support

-there wasn't enough butter for the needs of both the civilian population
+wasn't enough butter for the needs of both the civilian population and

-and the military.13 At this point, the dairy industry, having lost much
+the military.13 At this point, the dairy industry, having lost much support,

-support, simply accepted a diluted market share and concentrated on
+simply accepted a diluted market share and concentrated on supplying the

 Flax oils and fish oils, which were common in the stores and considered

-disappeared from the shelf.
-The last supplier of flax oil to the major
+from the shelf.
+The last supplier of flax oil to the major distribution

-distribution chains was Archer Daniels Midland, and it stopped producing
+chains was Archer Daniels Midland, and it stopped producing and supplying

-beneficial, fats was subjected to a massive media disinformation campaign
+fats was subjected to a massive media disinformation campaign that portrayed

 The history of the engineered adulteration of our once-clean food supply